Issues with Value-Based Multi-objective Reinforcement Learning: Value Function Interference and Overestimation Sensitivity: Introduction and Background

 SER is an appropriate criteria when we care about the optimal utility over multiple executions of a policy.
 For example a logistics company might seek to optimise both delivery time and fuel consumption, but as they make many deliveries they care about the average performance across all episodes rather than the outcome from each individual episode.

+One further distinction between MORL algorithms is whether they are \emph{single-policy} or \emph{multi-policy} in nature \citep{vamplew2011empirical,roijers2013survey}.
+The former aims to learn a single policy which is optimal for a specific choice of utility parameters, whereas the latter learns a set of policies where each policy is optimal for a different choice of parameters for the utility function.
+For clarity this paper restricts its focus to single-policy algorithms, but the issues identified here would also arise in value-based multi-policy algorithms.

-Multiobjective extensions of Q-learning have been amongst the most widely used forms of MORL reported so far in the literature \citep{gabor1998multi,natarajan2005dynamic,van2013scalarized,van2014multi,ruiz2017temporal,vamplew2017steering}.
-However, as we will demonstrate via example and empirically in this paper, when used in combination with a non-linear utility function an issue which we will label \emph{value function interference} can arise, which may slow learning or cause the agent to converge to a sub-optimal policy.
+Multi-objective extensions of Q-learning have been amongst the most widely used forms of MORL reported so far in the literature \citep{gabor1998multi,natarajan2005dynamic,van2013scalarized,van2014multi,ruiz2017temporal,vamplew2017steering}.
+However, as we will demonstrate via example and empirically in this paper, when used in combination with a non-linear utility function two issues can arise which may significantly slow learning or cause the agent to converge to a sub-optimal policy.
+Section \ref{sec:vfi} examines an issue which we label \emph{value function interference} where the expected vector-values learned by the agent may lead to sub-optimal action selection.
+We show that this problem can occur in both stochastic and deterministic environments, and examine a modified form of action-selection which can mitigate (though not eliminate) the problem in the latter case.
+Section \ref{sec:overestimation} examines the impact of \emph{overestimation of Q-values} on MORL.
+It is well known from prior studies of scalar RL that methods such as Q-learning can be prone to overestimation \citep{thrun1993issues,van2016deep}.
+Here we identify for the first time that this issue may be even more impactful on learning in the context of multiple objectives.